hypermine-bc/research/aws-eth-setup.md

 [Tutorial](https://mlgblockchain.com/setup-ethereum-on-aws-1.html)

-**Note** : Make sure to enable port 8545 (for inbound type 'Custom TCP Rule') in Inbouds of *Security group*.
+**Note** : Make sure to enable ports 8545 and 30303 (for inbound type 'Custom TCP Rule') in Inbouds of *Security group*.
 We gonna use this port later.

 Similarly create another EC2 instance for node 02 with port 8546 opened.